andyburdick72/instabrick/src/lego-pick-list/README.md

 ## Features

-- Generate a pick list for any LEGO set.
+- Generates a pick list for any LEGO set.
-- Cross-reference with your Instabrick inventory.
-- Easy to use and customize.
+- Supports ignoring certain inventory locations, based on their name.

 ## Prerequisites